cicsdev/cics-java-liberty-mq-jms/README.md

 MDB in the `java:global` namespace.
 In Liberty, EJBs are registered to the `java:global`  namespace using the following scheme: `application/module/bean`.

-This name is displays in the Liberty servers messages.log file when the MDB is registered into the EJB container:
+This name is displayed in the Liberty servers messages.log file when the MDB is registered into the EJB container:

 ```